-One of the most mysterious parts of the home buying and refinancing process are mortgage closing costs.
-Most consumers interested in applying for mortgage financing are aware they exist, but most are unfamiliar with how much they are, and where they come from.
+One of the most mysterious parts of the home buying and refinancing process is mortgage closing costs.
+Most consumers interested in applying for mortgage financing are aware they exist, but most are unfamiliar with how much they are and where they come from.

 Mortgage closing costs are any costs incurred in connection with obtaining a mortgage.
 The lender provides the loan, but since mortgages are ultimately a type of investment security that will be sold to third parties, there are numerous transaction fees involved in the process.

 In addition, a mortgage is also a legal transaction that requires the filing of documents with the appropriate state, county, and local authorities.
 That process adds an additional layer of fees.

 Typical closing costs you can expect to incur are listed below.
 However, this list is not comprehensive.
 There may be certain closing costs unique to individual states or markets that are not included on this list.
 As well, some of the costs listed below may not be charged in your local area.

 Mortgage points are a percentage of the loan amount paid upfront.
 There are three types of mortgage points.
 Each point is equal to 1% of the loan amount.
 They come in two flavors: origination fees and discount points.

 Origination fees are the lender’s compensation for arranging the mortgage.
 The fee is typically 1%, but it can be eliminated by accepting a slightly higher interest rate.
 For example, by agreeing to a rate increase of 1/8% (0.125), the lender may waive the origination fee.